lawmaster10/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 This creates what's known as **shared security** - multiple protocols can tap into Ethereum's massive validator set and the billions of dollars they have at stake, rather than bootstrapping their own security from scratch.
 AVSs span a wide range of applications: data availability layers like EigenDA, oracle networks that provide price feeds, cross-chain bridges, rollup sequencers, and automated keeper networks that maintain DeFi protocols.

 Each AVS defines its own **slashing conditions** - the specific rules validators must follow to avoid penalties.
 A data availability service might require validators to prove they're storing certain data, while an oracle network might slash validators who submit price feeds that deviate too far from consensus.
 This flexibility allows different types of applications to leverage Ethereum's security while maintaining their own operational requirements.

-For users who want exposure to restaking rewards without the complexity of running validators, **Liquid Restaking Tokens (LRTs)** provide a solution.
-Protocols like **EtherFi**, **Renzo**, and **Kelp** allow users to deposit ETH and receive tokens (eETH, ezETH, rsETH respectively) that represent their restaked position.
-These tokens accrue rewards from both Ethereum staking and AVS participation while remaining liquid and tradeable.

 ### Understanding the Risks